coolhead/flint-docs/01.getting_started/05.principles/docs.md

 Flint pulls or fetch flintbox (aka GIT repositories) with all its configurations from GIT servers (public or private) and deploy it on flint-grid.

+### Micro-services Architecture
+> Get full advantage for micro-services pattern

+Each flintbox can be
+* Quickly deployed
+* Can be deployed often
+* Is a small collection of related services
+* Versioned separately

+Each flintbit is
+* Available as REST Service
+* Monitored: health, distributed logging, statistics
+* Uses async communication
+* Prevents cascading failure and be fault tolerant
+* Uses JSON and messaging for inter communication

 ### Generic Technologies
 > Concentrate on your workflows and not on technologies.